NIGMS/Fundamentals-of-Bioinformatics/GoogleCloud/README.md

 ### Gemini (Optional)

-Generative is available in the form of Gemini if you would like to use it there.
+Generative AI is available for this tutorial in the form of Gemini if you would like to use it.
 To run it, please reference submodule05 or run the following code.
-You will need to save the util folder with the gemini.py file in the same directory as the notebook where you are running Gemini.

 ```!pip install -q google-generativeai google-cloud-secret-manager
 !pip install -q git+https://github.com/NIGMS/NIGMS-Sandbox-Repository-Template.git#subdirectory=llm_integrations